Research into a collection could include verifying plant names, historical research or focused scientific inquiry.

 JSTOR

-Holders of National Collections can get free access to JSTOR, which is an online digital library of academic journals, books and primary sources.
+Holders of National Collections can get free access to JSTOR, which is an online digital library of academic journals, books, and primary sources.
 Please contact us for a login.

 Online plant databases

 For cultivar research, the RHS maintains a database of plants in UK horticulture, which includes availability through the Plant Finder.
 Many genera have an International Cultivar Registry (ICRA) who maintain a list of all the cultivars registered in that genus.
-Many historic nursery catalogues have been digitised and can be found via google books
+Many historic nursery catalogues have been digitised and can be found via Google Books.

 Watch this video from an online research workshop in Feb 2023 for an overview of the main plant species databases: